-A Wave of Stars by Dolores Brown (Author) and Sonja Wimmer (Illustrator) is a dreamy story about the what happens when a sea animals looks at a moon bow.
+A Wave of Stars by Dolores Brown (Author) and Sonja Wimmer (Illustrator) is a dreamy story about what happens when sea animals look at a moon bow.
 I found this book engaging and so pretty, but better for older children (who don’t need the story to end each night and enjoy a little suspense).

 If I Couldn’t Be Anne by Kallie George (Author) and Geneviève Godbout (Illustrator), is a great choice for your littlest ones ready for picture book bedtime stories.
 A fun book too as your observant little ones will start to notice something different that shouldn't be with the turn of the pages!

 A Story About Afiyah by James Berry (Author) and Anna Cunha (Illustrator), the second most requested book in our house at bedtime this year: a beautiful story in words and pictures, but another book where the art was appreciated by dozens and dozens of flip-throughs.

-Granny’s Clan: A Tale of Wild Orcas by Dr. Sally Hodson (Author) and Ann Jones (Illustrator) is a few years old, but has such dreamy, beautiful ocean artwork about the real members of the Pacific Northwest’s Clan of Orca Pods and their dear matriarch, Granny, that it became a repeat reader too.
+Granny’s Clan: A Tale of Wild Orcas by Dr. Sally Hodson (Author) and Ann Jones (Illustrator) is a few years old, but has such dreamy, beautiful ocean illustrations about the real members of the Pacific Northwest’s Clan of Orca Pods and their dear matriarch, Granny, that it became a repeat reader too.
 This book will be especially endearing to your budding Marine Biologists.

 Goodnight Anne by Kallie George (Author) and Geneviève Godbout (Illustrator), an award winning bedtime story with dreamy artwork as Anne dreams her garden and its inhabitants a wish of a good night's sleep.